shannonpileggi/code-review-for-analysts/README.md

 We started writing code before we had a team with code review.
 We have a lot of older code that does not conform to our new standards.
 This means:

 1. If you use any exisiting code as a starting point note that the existing code might not have gone through this code review process.
 If this a new body of work, you are still responsible for updating it according to these guidelines.
 2. The point of this is **not** to update our entire code base according to these standards.
-The point is to raise the bar for new work, or for previous high impact high friction work.
+The point is to raise the bar for new work, or for existing high impact high friction work.

 ### Type of review request